jensma-de/chonkytype/README.md

 - crash on apply when chonky is disabled or show virtual keyboard disabled
 - cab style typing
 - trigger voice assistant
+- add vector icons for emoji/voice-buttons to better blend in
 - you tell me :)

 Searching for an alternative?
 Give this one a try!